jebeyer/jebeyer.github.io/_posts/2025-06-18-math-genealogy.md

 Let's explore my math genealogy!
 <!--more-->

-The [mathgenealogy.org](https://mathgenealogy.org/) admins are rather backlogged at the moment, so I can't link to my personal entry in their database just yet, but my advisor's page is avalable [here](https://www.mathgenealogy.org/id.php?id=173648).
+The [mathgenealogy.org](https://mathgenealogy.org/) admins are rather backlogged at the moment, so I can't link to my personal entry in their database just yet, but my advisor's page is avalable [here](https://www.mathgenealogy.org/id.php?id=173648). *Update 2025-08-19*: my genealogy page is now available [here](https://www.mathgenealogy.org/id.php?id=338931).

 After modifying the output of [geneagrapher](https://github.com/davidalber/geneagrapher), I was able to generate an svg of my math genealogy using graphviz.
 I'm using [svg-pan-zoom](https://github.com/bumbu/svg-pan-zoom) to embed it here.
 You can use the controls or your mouse wheel to zoom, then drag with your mouse to move to another part of the tree.